PAST2212/domainthreat/README.md

   - wide: More false positives and (potentially) less false negatives
   - medium: Tradeoff between both mode options close and wide.
 - `--threads`: Number of threads (default: CPU core-based)
+- `--nameservers`: Comma-separated list of DNS nameservers for email-ready checks
+  - Default: 9.9.9.9 (Quad9)
+  - Example: --nameservers "9.9.9.9,8.8.8.8" (Will try first server, then second as backup if first fails)

 ## Updating